Will Formalisation of the MSME Sector Reduce Bottlenecks and Streamline Digital Lending?

 2. Udyam Registration

-The Udyam Registration Portal is another such brilliant initiative that was introduced by the Ministry of MSME on July 1, 2020 to ease the registration process.
+The Udyam Registration Portal is another brilliant initiative that was introduced by the Ministry of MSME on July 1, 2020, to ease the registration process.
 It facilitates the formal registration of informally operating MSMEs through a digital, paperless process.
-The Udyam portal has crossed more than 90 lakh registrations in two years.
-As per the recent report of the Ministry of MSME, the total micro, small, and medium enterprises registered on the Udyam portal are around 1 crore, which employs 7.6 crore people of which 1.7 crore are women.
+The Udyam portal has crossed more than 4 crore registrations in two years.
+As per the recent report of the Ministry of MSME, the total micro, small, and medium enterprises registered on the Udyam portal are around 1 crore, which employs 70.84% of people, and 10.2% of the crore are women.
 This will bring more transparency to the distribution of government aid to the right people without any delay.

 3. Delayed Payment

-Another major concrete step taken by the Government of India to uplift and empower the MSME sector was clearing the delayed payment.
+Another major concrete step the Government of India took to uplift and empower the MSME sector was clearing the delayed payment.
 Delayed payment is one of the biggest bottlenecks MSMEs face from the entities they work for.
-In a speech, Union Minister Nirmala Sitharaman shared the details about the steps the Government has initiated to clear the pending payments from the Central and State Governments, Central and state-owned organisations, and private limited industries to support the growth of the MSME sector.
+In a speech, Union Minister Nirmala Sitharaman shared the steps the Government has initiated to clear the pending payments from the Central and State Governments, Central and state-owned organisations, and private limited industries to support the growth of the MSME sector.

 “We have pressed the private companies to clear the payment cycles of MSME businesses within 45 days.
 For the first time, incentive announcements of Rs 6000 crore were made.
 The RAMP scheme has benefited the exporters.
-Around 18,000 MSMEs have received digital transfers totaling more than Rs.
-500 crores to help the firms grow under the Self Reliant India fund” she said.
+Around 18,000 MSMEs have received digital transfers totalling more than Rs.
+500 crores to help the firms grow under the Self Reliant India fund,” she said.

 Grow your MSME with collateral-free business loans

-Digital lending has altered both the demand and supply side of lending.
-Therefore, the lack of a digital footprint, official documentation, and owned properties for an MSME owner is not a barrier.
-By utilising data analytics and AI, digital lenders evaluate a borrower’s creditworthiness using data mapped from economic behaviour, payment history, and other previous transactions.
+As digital lending has altered both the demand and supply side, the lack of a digital footprint, official documentation, and properties owned by an MSME owner is not a barrier.
+By utilising data analytics and AI, digital lenders evaluate a borrower’s creditworthiness using data mapped from economic behavior, payment history, and other previous transactions.
 These cutting-edge methods make for a more inclusive lending ecosystem.

-The digital platform and infrastructure enabled small business entrepreneurs to formalise and digitise their business and take the advantage of the Udyam portal and the various schemes provided by the MSME ministry and the Government of India.
+The digital platform and infrastructure enabled small business entrepreneurs to formalise and digitalise their businesses and take advantage of the Udyam portal and the various schemes provided by the MSME ministry and the Government of India.

 Conclusion